A family of Strathclyde-Briton were the first to use the name Bilayr. They lived in the village of Blair,

 Early Notables of the Bilayr family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Bilayr Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Bilayr Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bilayr family to Ireland

 Some of the Bilayr family moved to Ireland